DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 maintained, and (re-)usable (Merali 2010; Barnes 2010; Tse 2010).

-To make software-based research (and with that almost any research) software that has been used must continue to exist in the first place, but also continue to be usable, understandable, and reproducible in the evolving software and hardware environment.
+To make software-based research (and with that almost any research) reproducible, the used software must continue to exist.
+Furthermore, it must but also continue to be usable, understandable, and reproducible in the evolving software and hardware environment.
 Moreover, the software should support reuse scenarios to avoid duplication of efforts, and